Skip to content

 5. Run a supported analysis.

-6. Inspect results in the GUI.
+6. Review results in the GUI.

 7. Save or export results.